 There are a lot of Chicco fans out there, and they will be happy to know that the Chicco TRE Jogging Stroller does not disappoint.

 Like the others on this list, this jogging stroller comes with air filled tires.
 However, one thing that separates this one is the adjustable suspension system.
 This suspension system can be set to smooth out bumpy rides or to provide a more firm ride when jogging.
 In my opinion, this is probably not totally necessary, but it’s still pretty cool.

 Another stand out feature that is its ease of folding and storage.
 The Chicco TRE is designed for one handed folding.
 It can also fold in three different ways: self-standing fold for the garage, flat fold for putting in the trunk and compact fold for longer term storage in a closet or somewhere else where space is at a premium.
 From my experience, there is nothing more frustrating than a stroller that is difficult to fold and unfold, and this stroller solves that challenge in spades.

 It is worth noting that some people have reported that the large wheels can make it difficult to fit into a trunk.
-However, that is a challenge with most all terrain strollers since large wheels help to provide a smooth ride.
+However, that is a challenge with most all terrain strollers since large wheels help to provide an enjoyable ride.

-One area where this stroller is lacking a bit is that it doesn’t include a child tray.
-To make things worse, there isn’t even an option to buy a child tray accessory and attach it.
-On the plus side, it does have a parent tray with two cup holders.
-So, you can still carry a drink for yourself and your child.
+One area where this jogging stroller is lacking a bit is that it doesn’t include a child tray.
+To make things worse, there isn’t even an option to buy a child snack tray accessory and attach it.

 Rounding out our list is the BOB Revolution Flex Jogging Stroller.
 Yes, that makes two from BOB, but as a leader in the all-terrain category, I believe it’s justified.

-This stroller does come with air filled tires and a fantastic suspension system.
+This stroller does come with a fantastic suspension system.
 So your passenger will be comfortable and happy.